CodeYourFuture/GitHomeworkFixErrors/homework.md

 What program do we use to write code at CodeYourFuture?

-Linux
+VS code

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code and to give clear, helpful messages, describing what changed, and why.
+To give clear, helpful messages, describing what changed, and why.

 ## Question 18